4 tips for retrospectives in hybrid teams

 With Echometer you can:

-- Obtain feedback via a survey in advance and asynchronously to the retrospective
+• Get feedback via a survey in advance and asynchronously to the retrospective 💬

-- Get feedback live during the retro and start voting – NEW: this is now even possible for the participants via their smartphone
+• Get live feedback and start votes during the retro - NEW: this is now even possible for participants via their smartphone 📲

-By the way, you can conduct a retrospective with our tool without having to register.
-Use this button to try out a retrospective on the 5 agile Scrum values:
+By the way, you can run a retro with our tool without a login from you or your team and just try it out.
+You can use this button to run a retro on the 5 agile Scrum values, for example:

 Note: This retrospective format asks for agreement with the given Health Check items on a scale.